 NOTE STARTS: In slower playing especially, many notes actually start progressively with a “fade-in”, rather than with a mechanical On-Off start.
 This gradual start begins slightly before the beat and can concern both volume (fade-in) and/or pitch (glissando). (example)

-Between silence and the written note there is a whole range of sound possibilities that we can invent and play with.
+Between a silence and a written note, there exists a whole range of sound possibilities that we can invent and play with.
 Realising this and taking advantage of it contributes enormously to our expressive palette.

-3.2.5 LITERAL READING INTERPRETATIVE TRAP Nº 3: ABSOLUTE DYNAMICS
+3.2.5 LITERAL READING INTERPRETATIVE TRAP Nº 3: DYNAMICS

 Einstein’s Theory of Relativity may be a Law of Physics but Einstein himself declared that his theory was inspired largely by music.
 (See Why Learn Music?).
 In music, everything is relative, and dynamics are no exception.
 A dynamic marking is never an absolute volume level but is rather entirely relative: to what has come before, to what will come next, and to what is going on around you.
 The actual volume (measured in decibels) that we need to produce, especially in a passage marked “p”, will vary enormously according to the musical and acoustical circumstances.
 That very same “p” will need to be much louder when accompanying a large choir in a huge hall as compared to when playing string quartets in a small room.